DEEP-ROOTED CORRUPTION IN THE

 who adjourned the intermediate and trial diets to later dates.

-through the court in my absence and without intimation the deferment of
+through the court in my absence and without intimation the deferment

-:- “A pursuer must follow the forum or court of the
+rei :- “A pursuer must follow the forum or court of the

 defender; that is, a pursuer raising an action against his debtor

 or obligant, must do so before the forum or court to the jurisdiction

 of which the defender is subject at the time.
 The rationale

 of this is obvious; for if the defender be outwith the jurisdiction

 be compelled to answer before that Court; and any decree of that